Tierra del Fuego: Recent history (1940–present)

-In 1945 a division of Chilean CORFO (Spanish acronym for Production Development Corporation) engaged in oil exploration made a breakthrough discovery of oil in northern Tierra del Fuego.
-Extraction began in 1949, and in 1950, the state of Chile created ENAP (National Petroleum Company) to deal with oil extraction and prospecting.
+In 1945, a division of Chilean CORFO (Spanish acronym for Production Development Corporation), engaged in oil exploration, discovered oil in northern Tierra del Fuego.
+Extraction began in 1949 and, in 1950, the Chile state-owned ENAP (National Petroleum Company).
 Until 1960, most oil extracted in Chile came from Tierra del Fuego.

-During the 1940s Chile and Argentina formulated their Antarctic claims.
-The governments realized the key role of Tierra del Fuego's geographical proximity in backing their claims, as well as, in supplying their Antarctic bases.
-In the 1950s, the Chilean military founded Puerto Williams to counter Ushuaia's monopoly as the only settlement in the Beagle Channel, a zone where Argentina disputed the 1881 borders.

-In the 1960s and 1970s, sovereignty claims by Argentina over Picton, Lennox, and Nueva Islands in Tierra del Fuego led the two countries to the brink of war in December 1978.
-In response to the threat of an Argentine invasion, minefields were deployed and bunkers built on the Chilean side in some areas of Tierra del Fuego.
-The threat of war caused the Chilean Pinochet regime to give logistical support and information to the British during the Falklands War of 1982.
-Chilean radar supplied the British with information on Argentine jet movements in Tierra del Fuego, from where the Argentine Air Force launched raids on targets in the Falklands.

-In 1986, the Argentine congress decided that the Argentine part of Tierra del Fuego should be a new province; the law was not promulgated until 26 April 1990.
+During the 1940s Chile and Argentina lodged their Antarctic claims.
+In the 1950s, the Chilean military founded Puerto Williams.
+In the 1960s and 1970s, sovereignty claims by Argentina over Picton, Lennox, and Nueva Islands in Tierra del Fuego led the two countries to the brink of war.
+In 1986, the Argentine congress decided that the Argentine part of Tierra del Fuego should be a new province; the split was effected on 26 April 1990.